Sunday, June 27, 2010

 B: The imagery here is rather nice as songs of its ilk go, although the third line of the chorus is crying out to be “I believe our wings will open up”.
 It makes a nice counterpoint to their 2009 entry (“…thinking I would never fly / Then you looked and saw my wings…”); if only it showed the same grasp of language.

 V: Is Robert Wells in cahoots with the dictatorship, or just the Russian composer?
-Awful accents, but that comes with the territory when it’s the Belarusian entry you’re dealing with.
+Awful accents, but that comes with the territory.
 And fair dos to them: they get as close here to the proper pronunciation of ‘imagine’ as they’re ever likely to.
-If anyone had had any sense, or for that matter any say, they should have given the whole song to the Armenian one, since even when the five of them are at their best they’re still not brilliant.
-The wings thing works well enough, and could have been a whole lot tackier.
+If anyone had had any sense, or for that matter any say, they should have given the whole song to the Armenian one, since even when the five of them are at their best, they’re still not brilliant.
+But the wings thing works well enough, and could have been a whole lot tackier.
 And the stage looks lovely.

 17 Iceland